OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

 are **required** whenever SharedIO adapter firmwares are updated!!
 Both the left and right nodes of a tray have to be reseated simultaneously!

-The reseats may be performed in seral ways:
+The reseats may be performed in several alternative ways:

 * Using Lenovo Confluent_ software.
 * Using the SMM2_ web GUI.